 We initially wanted this article to cover Aussie brands in some other industries too.
 We had in mind a couple of well-known brands in dairy, alcohol, and snacking.
 But, those brands interestingly had taken a more low-key approach to the current pandemic.

-You have to search through the media and news sections of their websites to find any mention of the pandemic.
-Which makes us think, the corporate comms and PR teams are running the show there.
-If you hunt around their social media feeds, you see the odd brand related post.
-But, it seems the world of FMCG marketing is taking a very softly, softly approach to the pandemic.
+You have to search through the media and news sections of their websites to find any pandemic mentions.
+This makes us think, the corporate comms and PR teams are running the show there.
+If you hunt around their social media feeds, you see the odd brand-related post.
+However, it seems the world of FMCG marketing is taking a very softly, softly approach to the pandemic.

 We guess with people stuck at home, people are still eating ice cream, drinking booze and eating lots of crisps and biscuits.